MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 ## Troubleshooting Autopilot OOBE issues

-If the expected Autopilot behavior doesn't occur during the OOBE, it's useful to check if the device received an Autopilot profile.
+When OOBE inclues unexpected Autopilot behavior, it's useful to check if the device received an Autopilot profile.
 If so, check the settings that the profile contained.
 Depending on the Windows 10 release, there are different mechanisms available to do that.

 ### Windows 10 version 1803 and above